szczyglis-dev/ultimate-chain-parser/README.md

 **- use_dataset** - boolean, enables operation on a dataset prepared by the previous element, instead of its parsed output, allows to transfer between elements an already ready set of prepared data.
 Don't use in first element of chain when starting from raw input (because at the beginning there is no prepared dataset from the previous element)

-**- data_mode** - string [rowset|row|column] - selects the dimension on which the other options are to operate, it will also affect the form of parsing the data in the dataset
+**- data_mode** - string [rowset|row|column] - selects the dimension on which the other options are to operate

-**- regex** - Regular expressions to replace the appropriate strings.
-You can enter several phrases on new lines.
+**- regex** - array, Regular expressions to replace the appropriate strings.
+You can enter several patterns on new lines.

   *Syntax:* /REGEX/ => "REPLACED STRING" (one pattern per line)